Howard Lake-Waverly-Winsted High School: History

 The previous building was built in 1930 and located in the city of Howard Lake.
-It had additions built in 1947 and 1954, as well as the addition of Humphrey Hall in 1966.
-In its latter years it served as the middle school for the school district after the new high school was constructed.
+It had additions built in 1947 and 1954, as well as the addition of Humphrey Hall (named after former Vice President Hubert H. Humphrey a resident of Waverly) in 1966.
+In its latter years it served as the middle school for the school district after the new high school was constructed after an extensive fire in 1976.
 But due to the expensive repairs that were needed, a new middle school was built and the old complex demolished with the exception of the Humphrey Hall area, which was renovated.
 That portion of the school is now home to the Meeker and Wright Special Education Cooperative as well as the HLWW Alternative Learning Program.
 It still possesses its gymnasium which is attached to Humphrey Hall which is also used for the Laker gymnastics practices and home meets.

 The current building is located between Howard Lake, Minnesota and Winsted, Minnesota.
 It was constructed in 2006 and connected to the Middle School in 2016.